geeflows44/AirBnB_clone_v4/README.md

 encourage you to work together on test cases, so that you don’t miss any edge cases

-THIS IS A TEAM PROJECT.
+THIS IS A TEAM PROJECT:.
 May, 2023.